 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting The Decemberists tickets.
+Want to see The Decemberists on tour?
+View the listings below for upcoming dates and The Decemberists tickets.

 The Decemberists came together in Portland, Oregon, in 2000 to begin their early venture together as a band.
 It wasn't long before the eclectic group of artists began to compose the lyrics and music to the songs that would form the first Decemberists album, 5 Songs.
 Though the Decemberists' first album was self-released, they soon began to write full length albums that would be released on label.
 Castaways and Cutouts was released on the Hush Records label in 2002 (and again in 2003 on the Kill Rock Stars label), and it gained them a lot of recognition in the indie community.
 The Decemberists' sound was (and is) something very unique, an amalgam of musical styles and themes.
 Few other bands prior to them had attempted to write about an Odalisque, a French Legionnaire, or a common prostitute in Boston all on one album, in a way as cohesive as Castaways and Cutouts managed to be as an album.
 The band followed up their label debut with Her Majesty in 2003 and Picaresque in 2005, both released with the Kill Rock Stars label.
 Their third full-length album also resulted in the band's first music video for the song "16 Military Wives," which the band produced themselves and published via BitTorrent.